Cat Vaccine Prices & Descriptions

 ♦ Kittens & Cats older than 16 weeks old: An initial series of 2 FVRCP vaccinations administered approximately 4 weeks apart is recommended.
 (2 to 6 weeks apart is acceptable).

-♦ Cats should receive their first vaccine booster 12 months after the completion of the initial series.
-Thereafter, boosters may be recommended every 12 to 36 months, depending on certain risk factors.
-However, a cat which lives strictly indoors and has no exposure to other cats may no longer need FELV vaccinations after the first booster is administered.
+♦ Cats should receive their first FeLV vaccine booster 12 months after the completion of the initial series.
+Thereafter, depending on certain risk factors, it may not be necessary to revaccinate your cat against FeLV, such as for cats living strictly indoors which have no exposure to other cats.

-Due to the highly contagious nature of this disease to other cats, it is recommended that cats be tested for the Feline Leukemia Virus prior to vaccinating.
-If a cat is FELV positive and receives a FELV vaccine, the vaccine will not help prevent or diminish the disease, so there is no therapeutic value in vaccinating a cat which has this disease.
-However, vaccinating a FELV positive or exposed cat will not induce or enhance the virus.
+Due to the highly contagious and serious nature of this disease, it is recommended that cats be tested for Feline Leukemia Virus prior to vaccinating.
+If a cat is FeLV positive and receives a FeLV vaccine, the vaccine will not help prevent or diminish the disease, so there is no therapeutic value in vaccinating a cat which has this disease.
+Vaccinating a FeLV positive or exposed cat will also not enhance or exacerbate the virus or its symptoms.
 The vaccine will not alter the cat’s condition either way.

 Your cat’s age, health, vaccination history, environment and exposure risks are factors in determining a proper vaccination schedule for your cat.
 It may be necessary to vaccinate more frequently or less frequently than as recommended above.
 Please consult with your regular veterinarian or our veterinarian if you have any questions or concerns.